mckenziewest/math341/project/project_description.page/source.md

     <ul>
         <li>
           Submit a list of 3 topics that interest you.
-          <a href="page:🌟 Suggested Topics">Suggested topics list</a>.
+          <a href="page:🌟 Suggested Topics">Suggested topics list</a> by April 10.
         </li>
         <li>
-          Submit several resources related to your topic that you have found.
+          Submit several resources related to your topic that you have found for <a href="assignment:🌟 Resource List">🌟 Resource List</a> by April 17.
         </li>
         <li>
-          Submit the slides or whatever you intend to use for your presentation to Canvas.
-Feedback will be provided on these by your classmates.
+          Submit the slides or whatever you intend to use for your presentation to Canvas by May 1.
+Feedback will be provided on these by your classmates by May 5.
         </li>
         <li>
-          Attend class for your classmates' presentations and turn in the associated worksheets.
+          Attend class for your classmates' presentations and turn in the associated worksheets on May 8, 10, and 12.
         </li>
     </ul>
 </div>